SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ### Mode *Assistant*

-This mode allows you to group all the available actions of the active race assistants into one layer of controls on your hardware controller.
+This mode allows you to group all the available actions of the active Race Assistants into one layer of controls on your hardware controller.
 Although all these actions are also available as plugin actions of the "Race Engineer" and "Race Strategist" plugins, it may be more practicle to use the "Assistant" mode, when your set of available hardware controls is limited, since plugin actions always occupy a given control.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Button%20Box%2012.JPG)